michaelwnau/ussf-portal/docs/how-to/generate-jwt-token.md

-# How to Test JWT Auth for Mobile Connect <-> USSF Portal
+# How to Test JWT Auth with MobileConnect
+This guide is for using your real credentials with a CAC and MobileConnect.
+For instructions on testing locally or in e2e tests with fake users, see [How to Test JWT Auth with Test JWT Service](./generate-jwt-test-service.md).

 ## Step 0: Grab user info from dev